bgermann/cforms2/readme.txt

 = 14.8.2 =
 * enhanced: elimination of notices in debug mode
+* other:    remove donation button in help section

 = 14.8.1 =
 * bugfix:   fix warning introduced with last version's remote code execution fix